South Sudan Crisis Appeal

 But they faced terrible hunger with Martha having to beg and borrow food from neighbours to feed her children and often feeling ill and weak breast feeding her baby.

-Martha and her family have now arrived at Mingkaman, one of six locations inside South Sudan where Oxfam is at work.
+Martha and her family have now arrived at Mingkaman, one of seven towns in South Sudan where Oxfam is at work.

 As the rainy season starts, Martha and her family have only a flimsy shelter which provides little protection from fierce daytime temperatures approaching 45°C. There’s just a mosquito net and one thin straw mat for them all to sleep on.